-This COVID-19 Community Charter supplements the responsibilities and expectations set out in the Together York declaration, for both staff and students, and across University and college policies.
+Since the start of the pandemic, this Covid-19 Community Charter has supplemented the responsibilities and expectations set out in the Together York declaration, for both staff and students, and across University and college policies.

 You can expect the University to provide:

-- clear signage and guidance for moving around campus
+- Clear signage and guidance for moving around campus and using resources.

-- COVID-secure research, teaching, learning and study spaces
+- Regularly sanitised research, teaching, learning and study spaces.

 For our students, you can also expect the University to provide: